zachrugpad/adm-docs/docs/intro.md

 ## Authentication

+### Endpoints
-All REST Marketplace API queries require a valid ADM access token.
+All REST Marketplace API Endpoint queries require a valid ADM access token.

-During the testing phase of your application’s integration into the ADP platform an ADM access token will be provided.
+During the testing phase of your application’s integration into the ADM platform an ADM access token will be provided.

 Include your token as a `X-ADM-Access-Token` header on all API queries.

+### Webhooks
+All REST Marketplace API Webhooks will be sent a valid ADM webhook token.

+During the testing phase of your application’s integration into the ADP platform an ADM webhook token will be provided.

+Authenticate all incoming webhooks using your provided ADM webhook token, and the provided hash function to decrypt incoming webhook messages.

 ## Support